 P3 Program Manager

-Victoria Farr: On behalf of the Federal Highway Administration's Office of Innovative Program Delivery, I would like to welcome everyone to today's IPD Academy Webinar, P3 Project Risk Assessment.
+Victoria Farr: On behalf of the Federal Highway Administration's Innovative Program Delivery office, I would like to welcome everyone to today's IPD Academy Webinar, P3 Project Risk Assessment.
 My name is Victoria Farr.
 I'm with the U.S. DOT's Volpe Center in Cambridge, Massachusetts and I will be moderating today's webinar as well as facilitating our question and answer periods and addressing any technical problems along with my colleague Aaron Jette.
 Our presenter for today is Patrick DeCorla-Souza.
-Patrick is the P3 Program Manager in the Office of Innovative Program Delivery.
+Patrick is the P3 Program Manager in the Center for Innovative Finance Support.
 Our webinar will run until about 3:30 P.M. eastern today and the course is divided into six lessons.
 We will queue up any questions for Patrick at the end of each lesson and as I mentioned, we anticipate having a few minutes at the very end for additional Q&A. Today's presentation and related materials including a homework assignment will be available for download at the conclusion of the webinar and further instructions will be provided at that time for download.
 I also wanted to let you know that we are recording today's webinar so that anyone who is unable to join us may review the material at a later time.
 Finally, we have four quick poll questions that we'd like you to answer just to help our presenter better understand our audience today.

 The review has changed slightly.
 In the upper left hand corner we are asking "What is your affiliation?
 Are you with the FHWA Division Office, FHWA Non-Division Office, Safety O.T., other non FHWA federal agency, other state agency, N.P.O., private sector, or other?"
 And in the upper right hand corner, "How many people are participating with you today?
 Are you alone or are there as many as up to ten or more people with you in a conference room?"
 The bottom left hand question is "What is your current level of knowledge and experience with risk assessment?
 Whether you have no prior knowledge or experience, a basic understanding, some knowledge and experience, a lot of direct knowledge and experience but have more to learn, or if you are an expert."
 And then on the bottom right "Which of the following P3 value tools have you accessed?"
 And this is a check all that apply question and Patrick will talk more about the P3 Value Tool Kit but for those who have participated on prior webinars or checked out the I.P.D. website, let us know if you have accessed the risk assessment tool, the public sector comparator tool, the shadow bid tool, the financial assessment tool, or if you have not accessed any of those tools.
 So I will close those out and at this time I will turn things back over to Patrick who will begin with a brief introduction.
 Patrick?